 Long story short: I’m selling my Nikon and Fuji and all their lenses (they are on eBay right now!).
 I’ll keep only my m4/3 kit because of its size.

 Yes, the weight of the Canon 5D is considerably more than the one of a mirrorless camera, especially paired with something like the (amazing) Sigma 50mm f/1.4 Art series.
 But the results are worth the effort, and anyway I’m accustomed to lugging around medium and large format film cameras.
-Besides, I plan to buy at some point the nice 40mm f/2.8 pancake, to make the camera really portable for those occasions where I really want to travel light.
+Besides, I plan to buy at some point the nice 40mm f/2.8 pancake (UPDATE: I bought it and it is an excellent lens, although a tad slow focusing), to make the camera really portable for those occasions where I really want to travel light.

 12Mp are plenty for printing even really detailed scenes at the very least up to 50x70cm, and probably up to 60x90cm (but I’ve yet to try this size).
 And side-to-side they are sharper than the 16Mp micro 4/3 Olympus OM-D E-M10’s files (that I know for a fact I can print up to 60x90cm without a hitch) and once upscaled surprisingly difficult to tell apart even from 36Mp Nikon’s files, as long as the subject doesn’t have a lot of intricate detail.